-Table 1: Summary of Electricity (Promoting Renewable Energy ThroughGreen Energy Open Access) Rules, 2022
+Table 1: Summary of Electricity (Promoting Renewable Energy Through Green Energy Open Access) Rules, 2022

 Details OA Eligibility • Any consumer having contract demand/sanctioned load ≥ 100 kilowatts (kW).
-No capacity limit for captive consumers. • A central nodal agency to be set up to maintain a centralised public registry/portal Nodal Agency for all green OA consumers.
+No capacity limit for captive consumers.
+A central nodal agency to be set up to maintain a centralised public registry/p Nodal Agency for all green OA consumers.
 All OA applications after getting registered in the centralised registry will get routed to the concerned nodal agency.
-Concerned Nodal Agency: Short-Term OA: Load Dispatch Centre (LDC) Marilum Term OA: State Transmission Utility (CTU) Medium-Term OA: State Transmission Utility (STU) Long Term OA: Control Transmission Utility (CTU) OA Charges Long-Term OA: Central Transmission Utility (CTU) Only six kinds of OA charges have been specified: OA Charges a) Transmission Charges d) Standby Charges b) Wheeling Charges e) Additional Surcharge (AS) c) Cross Subsidy Surcharge (CSS) f) Banking Charge AS is not applicable on renewable energy OA if the consumer already pays fixed CSS and AS do not apply to Waste-to-Energy plants. • CSS on a C&I consumer will not increase by more than 50% during 12 year period from the "commercial operation date" of the OA plant.
-OA Grant Procedure Approval window of OA applications by concerned nodal agency: 15 days.
+Concerned Nodal Agency: Short-Term OA: Load Dispatch Centre (LDC) Medium-Term OA: State Transmission Utility (STU) OA Chausas Long-Term OA: Central Transmission Utility (CTU) Only six binds of OA sharpes have been specified.
+OA Charges Only six kinds of OA charges have been specified: a) Transmission Charges d) Standby Charges b) Wheeling Charges e) Additional Surcharge (AS) c) Cross Subsidy Surcharge (CSS) f) Banking Charge AS is not applicable on renewable energy OA if the consumer already pays fixed charges.
+CSS and AS do not apply to Waste-to-Energy plants.
+CSS on a C&I consumer will not increase by more than 50% during 12 year period from the "commercial operation date" of the OA plant.
+OA Grant Procedure • All OA applications to be submitted on a centralised OA portal.
+Approval window of OA applications by concerned nodal agency: 15 days.
 OA applications priority: Long-Term > Medium-Term > Short-Term Banking Minimum banking settlement period: monthly Minimum banking allowed (as % of energy consumption): 30% Green Energy Tariff DISCOM obliged to supply green energy upon request by a consumer on payment of an additional charge - Green Energy Tariff.
 Any such requisition from the consumer shall be for a minimum period of one year.
-Renewable energy consumed by a consumer in excess of its RPO obligation is counted towards RPO compliance of DISCOM.
+Renewable energy consumed by a consumer in excess of its RPO obligation is 0 5 0 1 counted towards RPO compliance of DISCOM.
 Green Energy Rating Consumers will be rated based on the percentage of renewable energy consumed.
 Green Green hydrogen/ammonia purchase to be counted towards RPO fulfilment.
 Hydrogen/Ammonia CSS and AS are not applicable on renewable energy utilised for producing green hydrogen/ammonia.